Physical Therapist Assistant Program

 How many students actually apply for admission to the advanced courses?

-· About 36-48 students apply for admission to the advanced courses each year.
-The admission acceptance rate is approximately 60%.
-In other words, if applicants were placed in groups of ten, about six students in each would be accepted.
+About 40-60 students apply for admission to the advanced courses each year.
+The admission acceptance rate is approximately 50%.
+In other words, if applicants were placed in groups of ten, about five students in each would be accepted.

 What percentage of students admitted to advanced courses actually graduate?

-· The PTA program at Kingsborough is rigorous.
+The PTA program at Kingsborough is rigorous.
 Students must be prepared to study hard, apply previous knowledge, and commit themselves to success.
-As of 2012 the overall graduation rate for the program is about 60%.
-In other words, roughly six out of every ten admitted students graduate.
+As of 2015, the three year average (2013 – 2015) graduation rate for the program is about 78%.
+In other words, more than seven out of every ten admitted students graduate.

 Can I complete the advanced courses as a part time student?